robole/title-sequences/readme.md

 It is a pure CSS animation.

 I explain how in this article, [How to create a slick CSS animation from The Marvelous Mrs Maisel (TV series title sequence)](https://www.roboleary.net/2022/06/06/how-to-make-a-slick-css-animation-upload-title-sequence.html)!

+## Stranger Things

+Stranger Things is an American science fiction horror drama television series created by the Duffer Brothers.

+Stranger Things is set in the 1980s in the fictional town of Hawkins, Indiana.
+The story centers on a number of mysteries and supernatural events occurring around the town and their impact on an ensemble of child and adult characters.